 If Christ is a priest forever according to the order of Melchizedek then how can this be from general revelation?
 It is ridiculous to think this priest of this order went out to bless Abraham from general revelation or became a priest in this way.
 He is "called by God as High Priest "according to the order of Melchizedek," (Heb.
 5:10)

 Heb.
 7:15-16 "And it is yet far more evident if, in the likeness of Melchizedek, there arises another priest who has come, not according to the law of a fleshly commandment, but according to the power of an endless life."

-The New Testament explains that Melchizedek is fulfilled in only one person - Christ, who is allowed under this Priesthood order.
+The New Testament explains that Melchizedek is fulfilled in only one person-Christ, who is allowed under this Priesthood order.
 So any use of others from the time Christ is appointed is null and void.
-Christ, who is Melchizedek, will in the coming Kingdom age (the Millennium) assume both offices; a king and priest on earth, as He rules from Jerusalem for 1,000 years which consummates with the New Jerusalem comes down from heaven for the new earth.
+Christ, who is Melchizedek will, in the coming Kingdom age (the Millennium), assume both offices; a king and priest on earth, as He rules from Jerusalem for 1,000 years which consummates with the New Jerusalem coming down from heaven for the new earth.